Hirvensaloa/rehti-mmorpg/README.md

 ### <a name="server-pre"></a>Prerequisites

 To run the server and database, make sure you have `docker-compose` and `docker` installed.
-Docker-compose installation also instructs or automagically install Docker, depending what do you choose.
+Docker-compose installation also instructs or automagically installs Docker, depending what do you choose.

 - Install docker-compose (https://docs.docker.com/compose/install/)[here].

 ### Running

 - `./scripts/run-backend.sh` to start the server and database containers.

+#### Running with Conan

+It is possible to run the server without Docker by using `./scripts/run-backend-conan.sh`.
+NOTE: This does not start the database.
+Also not guaranteed to work on every platform.

 #### Hot reload